m322/m322.github.io/_posts/2025-01-03-baseline-asr-2.md

 Therefore, I will not include `gemma2:2b` in my project but I've calculated the baseline ASR anyway, just to have an additional data point.

-The result is 2/159 = 1.3%, which is better than the `llama3.2` and worse than Claude 3.5 Sonnet:
+The result is 2/159 = 1.3%, which is better than the `llama3.2` and worse than Claude 3.5 Sonnet.

 | Scenario | Claude 3.5 Sonnet | `llama3.2:1b` | `llama3.2:3b` | `gemma2:2b` |
 | -------- | ----------------- | ------------- | ------------- | ----------- |